 Santa Fe, New Mexico

-San Miguel Chapel is sometimes referred to as the oldest continuously used church in the United States, a fact sometimes in dispute.
+San Miguel Chapel is believed to be the oldest continuously used church in the United States.

-Over the past four hundred years, major events have altered the original structure, including the Pueblo revolt of 1680 during which the church roof was burned, leaving only the adobe walls.
-These walls, approximately 25’ high, deteriorated without a roof.
-The walls and roof were rebuilt in 1710.
-Although the extent of the repairs is not known, there are records indicating that 21,100 adobe bricks were donated.
+Over the past four hundred years, major events have altered the original structure before and after Pueblo revolt.
+These walls of San Miguel are approximately 2 and ½ ‘ thick and 25’ high.
+Although the extent of the repairs made in early 1700 are not known, there are records indicating that 21,100 adobe bricks were supplied for the repairs.

 The original dirt floor was replaced with wood in1861 and replaced again in 1927.
-The original roof was a foot or more of dirt over wood planking resting on vigas.
-The current roof was installed in the 1970s on top of an earlier one.
+The original nave roof had a foot or more of dirt over wood planking set on vigas.
+Over time the roof has been modified and most recently in the 1970s.
+All of the dirt has been removed from this roof.
+The apse has an elevated roof section with a clerestory window facing west which bathes the alter in sunset light.

-Beginning in 2001 and continuing through 2007, Cornerstones was contacted by St. Michael’s High School, owner of San Miguel Chapel, regarding the general condition of the chapel, the need for a Conditions Assessment and Preservation Plan (CAPP), how to fund the CAPP, the ensuing preservation plan and how Cornerstones could help.
-In the spring of 2007, Cornerstones received the first of several grant awards made for the specific purpose of completing an assessment and preservation plan.
-A CAPP was produced by Cornerstones’ in 2008.
+Beginning in 2005 and continuing through 2008, Cornerstones was contacted by St. Michael’s High School, owner of San Miguel Chapel, regarding the general condition of the chapel, the need for a Conditions Assessment and Preservation Plan (CAPP), how to fund the ensuing preservation work required.
+The High School requested that Cornerstones enter into a partnership to preserve the Chapel.
+In the spring of 2007, Cornerstones received the first of several grant awards made for the specific purpose of completing the assessment and preservation plan.
+The final CAPP was produced by Cornerstones’ in 2008.

-These grantors included The Getty Foundation, The Catholic Foundation, The National Park Service, The National Endowment for the Arts, The History Channel and Save America’s Treasures among many others.
+These grantors for the CAPP and the subsequent preservation effort included The Getty Foundation, The Catholic Foundation, The National Park Service, The National Endowment for the Arts, The History Channel and Save America’s Treasures, Heritage Hotels among many others.

 Restoration began in June of 2010 and continued through 2014 during all the warmer months of the year, generally from mid-May until mid-October.
 All cement plaster on the exterior was removed, wall and basal repairs were made, and the entire surface was covered with 3 to 6 layers of mud plaster.
 During the summer of 2010, the west (front) side was completed; in 2011 the north and east sides; and in 2012 the south side.
 In 2013 most of the work was confined to the inside of the gift shop, and in 2014, using funds contributed by the St. Francis Hotel, of the Heritage Hotels chain, the bell tower was completely restored and made secure.
 The tower bell rang in October 2014 for the first time since 1872, more than 140 years.